Tomotok/core/docs/source/inversions/bob.rst

 Implementation
 --------------

-Dense matrices only.
 No wavelet support implemented yet.
 Simple one node basis is used.

+This algorithm was optimized to use sparse matrices.
+Two approaches were used, one relying on scipy.sparse and the other on Cholesky decomposition implemented in scikit-sparse.
+The cholesky decomposition requires the matrix to be positive definite.
+This is not always the case for visible cameras and simple node basis, especially, when there is noise in the signal or reflections on PFC occur.
+Therefore, simple regularisation using identity matrix was implemented.
+This is equivalent of Tikhonov regularisation.
+The regularisation parameter is typically in orders lower than of 0.001 times maximum in inverted matrix.

 References
 ----------